 If your teen is at high risk for substance use, look for a community program that can help your teen learn skills to avoid substance use.

 If you think that your teen is using alcohol or any other substance regularly, take action.
-This use is serious.
-It should not be denied or minimized.
+It's important to take this problem seriously.
 Frequent or regular use of a substance can quickly lead to substance use disorder.

 Use these tips to help your teen.